 As the retailer, you receive the payment from Klarna - rather than the customer - in exchange for a small fee for the transaction.

 - How do I process a transaction in POS with Klarna as the tender type?

 - How do I refund a transaction where Klarna was the payment type used?

 - Klarna on the Ecommerce platform

-The first step to integrating Klarna as a payment option is to speak with Citrus-Lime's account management team, who will introduce you to Klarna to set up your integrated account.
-During that process you will agree the commercials with Klarna and the payment options which you will offer your customers.
+The first step to integrating Klarna as a payment option is to speak with Citrus-Lime's Success Team, who will introduce you to Klarna to set up your integrated account.
+During that process, you will agree the commercials with Klarna and the payment options which you will offer your customers.